automotiveMastermind/prompt/README.md

 Note: All "extensions" are implemented as sourced function calls, so it should not interfere with existing customization (aside from the prompt).

-### Using PulseBridge Prompt
+### Using promptMastermind

-Installing PulseBridge Prompt is a 1 step process:
+Installing promptMastermind is a 1 step process:

 ``` bash
 curl -fsSL https://git.io/pb-prompt-bs | /usr/bin/env bash